WillMakesTV/ESP8266-DHT22/README.md

 # Overview
-Connect a DHT22 temperature/humidity sensor to a ESP8266 (NodeMCU) and display the values to a self-hosted webpage.
+Connect a DHT22 temperature/humidity sensor to an ESP8266 (NodeMCU) and display the values to a self-hosted webpage.

 ## Part List
 - DHT22 (Temperature / Humidity Sensor)